$\phi$-Dwarfs: White Dwarfs probe Quadratically Coupled Scalars: --Dwarfs

 Let us now discuss the maximum field excursion induced by sourcing in the regime where it suffices to keep only the quadratic terms in the potential and the coupling.
 This will, in particular, allow us to derive the validity condition (see also \Eq{eq:condHigherOrderImportant})

 for this truncation.
 Although a tachyonic mass might suggest otherwise, sourcing does \textit{not} drive the field to arbitrarily large values, even in the purely quadratic limit.
-At fixed number density $n$, solving \Eq{eq:ScalarEOM}, as the scalar field approaches the value where the fermion becomes massless (and thus ultra relativistic), the scalar density approaches $n_s \to 0$ \cite{Balkin:2023xtr}.
-The maximum field excursion due to sourcing can be understood considering the total energy density $\varepsilon$: The vacuum potential is always minimized at $\theta=0$, while the finite density contribution is minimized at $\theta=1$, where the fermions are massless, see \Eq{eq:EffectiveFermionMass}.
+This can be seen by studying the scalar field equation of motion \Eq{eq:ScalarEOM} at fixed number density $n > n^\mathrm{tach}$.
+For small $\phi$, by definition, the term containing the derivative of the mass dominates over the potential, leading to $\partial \varepsilon/\partial\phi<0$.
+On the other hand, for large $\phi$, the fermion becomes lighter and thus more relativistic, and as $m_\psi(\phi)$ approaches $0$ the ultrarelativistic approximation $n_s \sim m_\psi n^{2/3}$ becomes valid, which shows that at fixed $n$, $n_s \to 0$, and thus $\partial \varepsilon/\partial\phi>0$.
+Consequently, there is always a solution to \Eq{eq:ScalarEOM} at finite $\phi$, where $m_\psi(\phi)>0$, see also \cite{Balkin:2023xtr}.
+Alternatively, the maximum field excursion due to sourcing can be understood considering the total energy density $\varepsilon$: The vacuum potential is always minimized at $\theta=0$, while the finite density contribution is minimized at $\theta=1$, where the fermions are massless, see \Eq{eq:EffectiveFermionMass}.
 Consequently, $\theta < 1$ always, approaching $1$ from below only at asymptotically high densities.
 Away from the nearly massless limit, both contributions are dominated by their quadratic terms, so $\theta$ is close to $1$ for general $n>n_c$.
 Translating back to canonically normalized kinetic terms, we find that the field excursions due to sourcing are limited to

 Imposing $\phi < f_\phi$ for the validity of the quadratic truncation and combining with the bound above yields \Eq{eq:condHigherOrderImportant2}, which specifies when higher-order terms can be neglected.